 We are a little bit of both.
 The order and basic elements of our worship are traditional in that we see incredible value in continuing to use the traditional and historical elements of Christian worship.
 This helps us retain our authentic Christian identity.
 This also continues to help us take advantage of all the benefits therein.
 Confessing our sins, hearing the Word of God read and preached to us and offering up prayers, to name a few, are wonderfully important parts of Christian worship.
 We are also contemporary in that we bring in new styles of music to supplement the hymns we still sing from our hymnals.
 We use prayers and confessions with themes fitting of the day to help us connect to the Scriptures.

 At Grace we seek to offer authentically Lutheran Christian worship in which we believe the one true God comes to us with His gifts and we respond with prayer, praise, and thanks.
 The messages and themes proclaim God's Word from the Bible.
-The Pastors connect with people in relevant and impactful messages and themes that help us to see how God is at work in our lives.
+The Pastor connects with people in relevant and impactful messages and themes that help us to see how God is at work in our lives.
 We have displays (TV monitors) up front used to share images, and video and assist in the worship service.
 It is a worship service for all ages and all people.

 While the Bible teaches the Good News is for all people and our worship is open to everyone, the Bible also teaches we exercise with discernment who is to take Communion.
 The Bible warns against taking Communion in an unworthy manner (1 Cor.
 11:27,29).
 The Bible also teaches of the unity, oneness, and communion we share when we receive the Lord's body and blood (1 Cor.
 10:17).